 We value our reputation and our committed aim is always to provide Subaru customers with unrivalled service both before and after.
 We encourage and welcome feedback and are constantly striving to excel.

-Subaru warranty is protected by us European law, known as “Block Exemption”, changed in 2003 which means that Independent Garages can carry out Subaru service without making your Subaru warranty invalid.
-A Subaru service ensures that your car has its warranty protected as we only use genuine parts which are of “Original Equipment” (OE) quality standard.
-All Subaru service books are stamped on every Subaru service we do – also each Subaru service carries a 12 month Parts and Labour Guarantee.
+Subaru warranty is protected by European law, known as "Block Exemption", changed in 2003 which means that Independent Garages can carry out Subaru service without making your Subaru warranty invalid.

-The oxygen sensor's voltage signal is monitored by the onboard engine management computer to regulate the fuel mixture.
+The Subaru oxygen sensor's voltage signal is monitored by the onboard engine management computer to regulate the fuel mixture.
 When the computer sees a rich signal (high voltage) from the O2 sensor, it commands the fuel mixture to go lean.
 When the computer receives a lean signal (low voltage) from the O2 sensor, it commands the fuel mixture to go rich.
 Cycling back and forth from rich to lean averages out the overall air/fuel mixture to minimize emissions and to help the catalytic converter operate at peak efficiency (which is necessary to reduce hydrocarbon (HC), carbon monoxide (CO) and oxides of nitrogen (NOx) levels even further).

 Unless otherwise instructed the following oils will be used :